LEARNAcademy/syllabus/Rails-M/07rails_activerecord_validations.md

+# ActiveRecord Validations

-Validation can be used in the model `class` to insure incomplete, invalid, or incorrect data from being saved in the database.
+Data validations can be used in the model `class` to insure incomplete, invalid, or incorrect data from being saved in the database.

 Here are a list of validations that can be implemented.